Caellian/java-decompiler/README.md

 ## License

 This project is licensed under the GPL license, version 3.
-A copy of the license is provided in the [LICENSE.md](LICENSE.md) file.
+A copy of the GPL license is provided in the [LICENSE.md](LICENSE.md) file.

+Files inside [.github](.github) directory are provided under MIT License.
+A copy of the MIT license is provided in the [.github/LICENSE.md](.github/LICENSE.md) file.